goabstract/Awesome-Design-Tools/README.md

 ### Font Tools

 Fonts are commonly used for making the web more beautiful.
-Here you can find free fonts generator and font finder tools that allow you to manage and work with fonts.
+Here you can find free fonts generator and font finder tools that allow you to manage and work with fonts:

 * [Adobe Fonts](https://fonts.adobe.com/fonts) — thousands of beautiful fonts. ![free.svg](https://github.com/LisaDziuba/Awesome-Design-Tools/blob/master/Media/free.svg)
 * [Google Fonts](https://fonts.google.com/) — making the web more beautiful, fast, and open through great typography. ![free.svg](https://github.com/LisaDziuba/Awesome-Design-Tools/blob/master/Media/free.svg)